-When first getting to know our private equity clients, we discuss what methods they are currently using, and often that answer is Excel.
-Private equity firms ended up looking for a new solution when they reached the limits of the system, which without a doubt is inevitable.
+When first getting to know our private equity clients, we discuss what methods they are currently using, and often the answer is Excel.

-Excel is excellent for basic data management and analysis, but when it comes to the intricate work of managing relationships, funds, and associated deals, the systems’ limits become glaring.
+Excel is great for basic data management and analysis, but when it comes to the intricate work of managing relationships, funds, and associated deals, the systems’ limits become glaring.

 We’ve found that there are several reasons why Excel isn’t an effective tool to manage funds, some of which you may have already experienced.

-- Human Capital.
-Is it a good use of your time and your teams time to serve as an Excel jockey?
+Is it a good use of your time and your team’s time to serve as an Excel jockey?
 With access to advanced and connected web-based systems, why continue to use a dated system when you could free up your team to do more critical and strategic work?

 Excel is great for many things, and we use it regularly here at Altvia.
 However, if you are using Excel in lieu of private equity investing software or venture capital management software, my guess is that you are either running into limitations with Excel already or you will be soon.